 You can use a saline wash to clean the eye, but this rarely solves the problem.
 Many times, your Great Dane will need to be on medicated eye drops.

 It is always best to make sure that you wash your hands when putting drops into your dog’s eye as pink eye can be very contagious from one animal to another and even to people.

 Glaucoma is when the pressure in your Great Dane’s eye has increased.
 This can be due to an increase in fluid production in their eye or a decrease in fluid draining from their eye.

 Your Great Dane’s eye will look very swollen and can be very painful.
-Many times, your vet can take the pressure of your Great Dane’s eye and get them started on eye drops every day to help decrease the pressures in their eyes.
+Many times, your vet can take the pressure off your Great Dane’s eye and get them started on eye drops every day to help decrease the pressure in their eyes.

-There are very few times where glaucoma cannot be controlled just by giving them an eye drop.
+There are very few times when glaucoma cannot be controlled just by giving them an eye drop.
 There are other things that you can do to help with the pain in the eye.